The Bankrate promise

 Not all debts are dischargeable in bankruptcy

 You can’t get rid of all your debts through a bankruptcy discharge.
 The law lays down that some kinds of debt are not dischargeable as a matter of public policy.
-This could be because of the nature of the debt (such as government-backed student loans and child support or alimony) or because it was incurred as a result of your “improper behavior” (such as drunken driving).
+This could be because of the nature of the debt, such as government-backed student loans and child support or alimony, or because it was incurred as a result of your “improper behavior” like drunken driving.

 The bankruptcy court will send you and your attorney a copy of the debt discharge notice and also send a copy to your creditors.
 This notice will inform creditors that the debts owed them have been discharged in bankruptcy and that they should not attempt to collect on them.

 Creditors are also warned that they will be held in contempt of the court if they attempt to collect on the discharged debts.
 Even if a court clerk overlooks sending the notice to any specific creditor, it still is bound by the debt discharge.